chisui/dakka/thesis/main.md

 The way Akka is implemented lets it differ from the traditional Actor Model in some cases and extends it:

 - Actors have two kinds of state: The internal state of the Actor class instance and the current `Receive` behavior.
 - A strict order on messages is enforced.
-For every pair of Actors in the Actor System it is ensured that messages from one of those Actors to the other are handled in the same order they where sent.
+For every pair of Actors in the Actorsystem it is ensured that messages from one of those Actors to the other are handled in the same order they were sent.
   A notable exception to this is the `Kill` message which terminates an Actor as soon as possible.
 - Actors are named when they are created.
 - Each Actor has access to the current Actor system via the `context` property.